zeromake/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

   ```
   <br>

-  Remember to convert to ESM the `postcss.config.js` file should you use it.
-Also, rename `.eslintrc.js` to `.eslintrc.cjs` (with no change to its content).
+  Rename `postcss.config.js` to `postcss.config.mjs` and convert it to ESM, if it's not already in ESM format.
+  Rename `.eslintrc.js` to `.eslintrc.cjs`, if it's not already have the `.cjs` extension.

   <br>

 * You might want to add the following to your `/.gitignore` file.
 The `/quasar.config.*.temporary.compiled*` entry refers to files that are left for inspection purposes when something fails with your `/quasar.config` file (and can be removed by the `quasar clean` command):